pognetwork/champ/docs/rpc-api.md

 <!-- prettier-ignore -->
 ??? warning "[not yet implemented] getGlobalTransactionCount"
-    Gets the count of all transactions by all accountsö
+    Gets the count of all transactions in the network.

 <!-- prettier-ignore -->
 ??? warning "[not yet implemented] getPendingBlocks"